rustielin/rustielin.github.io/_notes/ipfs.md

 ---
-layout: post
+layout: page
-title: Notes on IPFS
+title: IPFS
-headline: Spent a while reading up on IPFS (InterPlanetary File System) today in preparation for a discussion section I led.
+category: blockchain
 ---

 <p class="message">
   Some background context: As an education officer for Blockchain at Berkeley, one of my responsibilities early in the semester is to host informal discussions known as "Blockchills."
 Blockchills are mainly to expose new members to as much as the space as possible, and are generally in-depth discussions on specific topics.
 I had previously led blockchills on topics such as Cosmos and Tendermint, and this week's topic was IPFS, the InterPlanetary File System.
-Below is the agenda and some notes.
+Below is the agenda and some notes for the IPFS blockchill, 3/14/2018.
 </p>